bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in project.
 This Sprint explored JavaScript Fundamentals.
-During this Sprint, you studied array methods, this keyword, prototypes, and class syntax.
+D uring this Sprint, you studied array methods, this keyword, prototypes, and class syntax.
 In your challenge this week, you will demonstrate proficiency by completing a survey of JavaScript problems.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.